-Have you ever wondered why flying in an airplane can cause symptoms like anxiety, increased thirst, dry skin, diarrhea and/or constipation?
+Have you ever wondered why flying in an airplane can cause symptoms like anxiety, increased thirst, dry skin, diarrhea, and/or constipation?

-Whenever we travel by plane, the fast speed of the airplane, combined with the high altitude cause an imbalance in the air and space elements inside our bodies, known as Vata dosha in Ayurveda.
+Whenever we travel by plane, the fast speed of the airplane, combined with the high altitude causes an imbalance in the air and space elements inside our bodies, known as Vata dosha in Ayurveda.